 “Isn’t it common sense that you have to decide where to hit before taking a shot?”

 Well, common sense is common except when it isn’t!
-Except when you are under pressure and you take a shot even when your mind still has not made up its mind!
+When you are under pressure and you take a shot even when your mind still has not made up its mind!
 When players begin to recall how they messed up a shot during competition, they began to remember how anxiety got the better of them, causing them to rush through the shot without even first deciding where to place the ball.

-I’ve also seen a shooter hitting the wrong target (cross fired) and a thrower at the lineout throw to the back of the line despite being instructed to throw to the front.
+I’ve also seen a shooter hitting the wrong target (cross fired) and a rugby player at the lineout throw to the back of the line despite being instructed to throw to the front.
 All these mistakes could have been avoided had they consciously taken the first step of the pre-shot routine.

 Step 2: Rehearse